StefaE/PVForecast/README.md

 temp_dew | dew_point | Td

 #### Convert Irradiation Data to PV Output Power
+In this section, we first describe how to model a single array PV System.
+The software also supports the configuration of split array systems.
+The necessary extensions are described in the next section.

 [pvlib](https://pvlib-python.readthedocs.io/en/stable/index.html) supports two modelling strategies for a PV system:
 1. model system with actual component parameters based on a `CEC` database provided with pvlib
 2. simplified `PVWatts` model